 Caring for the environment is imperative now in every aspect of our lives, including furniture purchasing.
 Discover how and why to choose environmentally friendly furniture.

 Sustainable furniture covers a wide spectrum, from furnishings to bed linen to dining room accessories or environmentally friendly furniture.
-Designers have access to many design modes to create sustainable furniture.
+Designers have access to many design modes to create sustainable furniture, it's what we can call eco-design.
 Recycled furniture is a prime example of this, whether it is a coffee table, a storage cabinet or book shelves, whatever is used has come from something that had a previous life.
 This type of recycling reduces waste and puts items on the market which have a smaller impact on the environment.
 Another method takes into account the durability and opportunity for repairs right from when the product is first designed.
 All the component parts must be easy to take apart, repair, and at the end of the product’s life be easy to recycle by separating.

 Some companies even go further in this approach.
 In addition to the raw materials, they also consider the whole manufacturing process.
 In this way, furniture is produced in as local an area as possible, so as to limit transportation and reduce the emission of greenhouse gases.
 Limiting all forms of pollution is at the heart of an environmentally friendly approach.
 Thus, the use of water and fossil fuels is reasonable.
 Additionally, in order to reduce waste, packaging is reduced to a minimum.
 The solutions of upcycling are also used.
 Here, the offcuts of oak used to create a designer desk or dining table are used for example as firewood.